amandasbrn/preference-tuned-study-assistant/README.md

 * `chosen`: the preferred answer
 * `rejected`: the less preferred answer

 Instead of only teaching the model from ideal answers, DPO teaches the model to prefer better responses over weaker ones.
-This makes it suitable for improving response style, usefulness, and alignment with a target preference.

-In this project, the preference objective is:
+In this project, DPO is used to align the model toward my preferred study-assistant behavior:

-> Prefer answers that are technically correct, clear, exam-useful, concise, and well-structured for study revision.
+> Prefer explanations that are technically correct, clear, concise, exam-ready, and useful for revision.

-## Project Scope

-The MVP focuses on two technical study areas:

-* Deep Learning
-* Natural Language Processing

-The project uses a small model and lightweight fine-tuning setup so it can be completed by one person with limited compute.
+This makes the project more realistic than simple supervised fine-tuning, because the model is trained on comparative preferences rather than only single “correct” answers.

 ## Base Model